Looking for "the best" IVF clinic abroad?

 If your first IVF fails, your IVF specialist and their team will assess the process and attempt to evaluate what went wrong.
 The answer will depend on a number of variables which include whether there were any issues with egg and embryo quality and quantity, sperm quality and/or the ovarian response to the procedure.
 A consultation with your doctor will hopefully determine the cause of the failure and a suggested response in terms of supplementary treatment.

-What happens to your body after failed IVF?
+What happens to your body after a failed IVF?

-What are signs of failed IVF in the two weeks wait?
+What are the signs of failed IVF in the two-week wait?

-During the two weeks wait your body is at the mercy of the two strongest sex hormones, oestrogen and progesterone.
+During the two-week wait, your body is at the mercy of the two strongest sex hormones, oestrogen and progesterone.
 During this time, you might experience higher body temperature, cramps and sore breasts which might be a sign of IVF success, but it might not!
 Remember we are all different and it won’t be until you take a pregnancy test that you will know if the treatment was successful or not.

 Is natural pregnancy possible after failed IVF?